9 Worst Honey Brands to Avoid

 After extensive research, we found Patanjali, Wedderspoon, Cox’s Honey, Nature Nate’s, Happy Belly, Langnese, Beekeeper’s Natural, Bushwick Kitchen, and 365 are the honey brands to avoid that don’t deserve your money.

-We are saying this because they have runny consistency, contain additives, and taste unpleasant.
+We are saying this because they have a runny consistency, contain additives, and taste unpleasant.

 One major issue is the jars of honey arriving broken or leaking.
-Now, let’s probe deeper into why we label them the worst honey brands.
+Now, let’s investigate why we label them the worst honey brands.

 1. Patanjali